Jarl Goli: 2020

 Selected to be one of 60 artists, presented in the art exhibition "I SEGNALATI", 12 to 18 December, Venice, Italy.

 Participation at the BIENNALE DEI NORMANNI, 12 to 18 September 2020, Monreale, Palermo, Italy.

 International Prize "Artist of the Year 2020".
 Painters, sculptors, photographers, video makers, performers, graphic designers, stylists, who have contributed, through their work, to making their art known in the world.
 The works of the participating artists will be screened from 12 to 18 September 2020 at the G. Sciortino Museum in Monreale.

-They have selected me to be presented at the book ART UNIVERSAL - the great encyclopedia of international art.
+Selected for inclusion in the book ART UNIVERSAL - the great encyclopedia of international art.